aquarian247/AquaMind-Frontend/docs/progress/frontend_write_forms/CRU_implementation_plan.md

 - Keep tasks sized so a single 250K-context agent session can deliver them end-to-end, including implementation, tests, and documentation updates.
 - Enforce the standard session wrap-up: `npm run lint`, `npm run type-check`, `npm run test` (or targeted `npm run test -- <pattern>` when scope is narrow) before hand-off.
 - Uphold the shared design system and theme support (Shadcn UI primitives, Tailwind tokens, theme-aware components) for every new form or mutation experience.
-- Execute the entire initiative on a single long-lived feature branch (e.g., `feature/frontend-cru-forms`), incorporating each session’s work via commits, with one PR raised and merged at completion.
+- Execute the entire initiative on a single long-lived feature branch (e.g., `feature/frontend-cru-forms`), incorporating each session's work via commits, with one PR raised and merged at completion.
+- **🔒 MANDATORY AUDIT TRAIL VERIFICATION**: Before implementing forms for ANY domain, verify backend audit trail compliance using `AUDIT_TRAIL_VERIFICATION_PLAYBOOK.md`.
+All models MUST have `HistoricalRecords` and all viewsets MUST have `HistoryReasonMixin` (first in MRO) for regulatory compliance.
+See Phase 4 health app fixes as reference.

 ## Phase 0 – Foundations & Cross-Cutting Enablement ✅ COMPLETE (2025-10-06)